riccardo-nannini/filmie/README.md

 - **FavoriteDAO**: checks insertion/deletion/retrieval of movies from the favorite list

-- **WatchlistDAO**: checks insertion/deletion/retrieval of movies from the favorite list
+- **WatchlistDAO**: checks insertion/deletion/retrieval of movies from the watchlist

 - **UserDAO**: validates the update/deletion of users account